Yan-Yin K. Choy

 About Yan-Yin K. Choy

-As a former organizer of Open Source San José, she started Heart of the Valley, an open source map of murals and public art in the Bay Area.
+As a former captain of Open Source San José, she started Heart of the Valley, an open source map of murals and public art in the Bay Area.
+Volunteers with a passion for making San José liveable for all people, especially those most vulnerable, can contribute their design, communications, project management, engineering, or other skills to Open Source San José.

-She has a BA in Environmental Studies and minor in Anthropology from San José State University.
-She was a part of the Fall 2023 KWELI Art of the Short Story Workshop, and a student of Gotham Writers.
+Yan-Yin has a Bachelors of Arts in Environmental Studies and minor in Anthropology from San José State University.